Lamass566/styleguide/docs/index.md

       // ...
     }
     ```
-### Parameter, Returns, and Throws Tags

-Use the singular - Parameter tag for a single argument.
-Use the plural - Parameters tag with a nested list for multiple arguments.

-!!! success "GOOD"
-    ```swift
-    /// - Parameter command: The command to execute. func execute(command: String) -> String { ... }

-    /// - Parameters:
-    ///   - command: The command to execute.
-    ///   - stdin: The string to use as standard input. func execute(command: String, stdin: String) -> String { ... }
-    ```

-!!! danger "AVOID"
-    ```swift
-    // Using the plural form for a single parameter.
-    /// - Parameters:
-    ///   - command: The command to execute. func execute(command: String) -> String { ... }

-    // Using the singular form multiple times.
-    /// - Parameter command: The command to execute.
-    /// - Parameter stdin: The string to use as standard input. func execute(command: String, stdin: String) -> String { ... }
-    ```
-    Of course.
-Here is a new rule formatted in the style of the provided document, ready to be added to the Programming Practices section.

 ### Higher-Order Functions for Collections

 Prefer using higher-order functions like map, filter, reduce, and flatMap for common collection operations over constructing manual for-in loops.
 This practice leads to more declarative, concise, and readable code by clearly stating the transformation's intent rather than the step-by-step mechanics of its implementation.
 It also avoids the boilerplate of creating and mutating intermediate collections.